joez2450/sep11-freedom-project/blog/entry02.md

 Currently, I am on the second stage of the Engineering Design Process: Research the Problem.
 I am still researching the attention span problem in an educational setting.
 Additionally, I am also conducting further analysis to find specific causes to the issue.
 By the time I reach stage three, I will include my research findings to develop a solution to the problem.

 #### Skills
+##### Effectively Evaluating Documents
+While tinkering with KaboomJS, I looked on the documentation provided by the developers and to learn the tool, I needed to navigate through a multiface of components with a variety of explanations that sums the syntaxes.
+In other words, I needed to evalute the contents effectively so I could make the best out of my tinkering process.

+##### Management
+Tinkering with a new tool is difficult since you have to learn everything from scratch.
+Especially all of the components that makes up the tool is overwhelming.
+While I already had some knowledge from tinkering to solidify a tool, I was still at a basic level.
+There were more components I needed to learn and so I started to manage my work, whether it is time or organization, in order to learn productively.

 [Previous](entry01.md) | [Next](entry03.md)